NixiTube/WeeaBlind/README.md

+## ADDED
+- Experimental installation script (Windows only for now) Use at your own risk

 # Weeablind

 A program to dub multi-lingual media and anime using modern AI speech synthesis, diarization, language identification, and voice cloning.